microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/Microsoft.Graph.Sites.md

 Create new navigation property to sets for groups

 ### [New-MgGroupSiteTermStoreSetChild](New-MgGroupSiteTermStoreSetChild.md)
-Create new navigation property to children for groups
+Create a new term object.

 ### [New-MgGroupSiteTermStoreSetRelation](New-MgGroupSiteTermStoreSetRelation.md)
 Create new navigation property to relations for groups